Speaking up

-COTA Tasmania speaks up on issues that matter to older Tasmanians.
-We prepare submissions, letters, briefing papers and other representations to governments, organisations and decision-makers to help improve the policies, programs and services that affect people as they age.
+We prepare submissions, letters, briefing papers, media releases, op-eds, and other representations to governments, organisations, and decision-makers to help shape the policies, programs and services that affect people as they age.

 2026